The 2014 CQ World-Wide WPX RTTY Contest

-(b) Two-Transmitter (MULTI-TWO): A maximum of two transmitted signals at any time on different bands.
+2. Two-Transmitter (MULTI-TWO): A maximum of two transmitted signals is permitted at any time on two different bands.
 Both transmitters may work any station.
 A station may only be worked once per band regardless of which transmitter is used.
-The log must indicate which transmitted signal made each QSO (column 81 of CABRILLO QSO template for CQ contests).
-Each transmitted signal may make a maximum of eight (8) band changes in any clock hour (00 through 59 minutes).
+The log must indicate which transmitter made each QSO (column 81 of CABRILLO QSO template for CQ contests).
+Each transmitter may make a maximum of eight (8) band changes in any clock hour (00 through 59 minutes).
 Use a separate serial number sequence for each band.

 To be eligible for an award, a Single Operator station must show a minimum of 4 hours of operation.
 Multi-operator stations must operate a minimum of 8 hours.

-(a) Plaques are awarded to recognize top performance in a number of categories.
-View the current list of plaques and sponsors at www.cqwpxrtty.com/plaques.htm.
+A. Plaques are awarded to recognize top performance in a number of categories.
+View the current list of plaques and sponsors at <www.cqwpxrtty.com/plaques>.

 Only one plaque will be awarded per entry.
 A station winning a World plaque will not be considered for a sub-area award.
 That award will be given to the runner-up for that area if the number of entries justifies the award.